logikonabstractions/projectTemplateNestjs/README.md

 * `/frontend` the `react` (or whatever else) UI

 # Improvements/stuff that would be nice to implt.
-1. a [bind mount](https://docs.docker.com/storage/bind-mounts/) for the nestjs code (so that we can do hot reload with docker)
+1. ~a [bind mount](https://docs.docker.com/storage/bind-mounts/) for the nestjs code (so that we can do hot reload with docker)~
 2. some auto build for react (now have to do manually)
 3. a container serving react in dev/debug mode, with hot reload
-4.
+4. check how to best manage envars - e.g. some .env file that docker-compose can read? or just environment: in dc?